salesforce-heroku-workshops/enterprise-java-developer/WORKSHOP.md

     2. If the connection is refused then you will need to ask your network administrators to open up SSH access to `heroku.com`
 * Java SE 6 - JDK: [http://www.oracle.com/technetwork/java/javase/downloads/index.html](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * Eclipse 3.7 or newer (Eclipse IDE for Java EE Developers): [http://www.eclipse.org/downloads/](http://www.eclipse.org/downloads/)
-* Maven Eclipse Plugin
-    1. In Eclipse select `Help` bar
-    2. Select `Eclipse Marketplace...`
-    3. In the `Find` field enter `Maven`
-    4. Select `Go`
-    5. Select `Install` on the `Maven Integration for Eclipse` item
-    6. Follow the dialogs to complete the installation
 * Heroku Eclipse Plugin
     1. In Eclipse select `Help` bar
     2. Select `Install New Software...`